Frozen Food Sales Feel The Heat As Consumers Opt For Fresh

 Lempert said you can find frozen food similar to Trader Joe's at comparable prices at regular grocery stores, and he thinks those stores should be redesigned to make buying frozen food more enticing.
 For example, put frozen blueberries and strawberries in the produce department, he suggests, so when fresh fruit is out of season and shipped in from far away, it'll seem more obvious to shoppers to grab a bag of berries frozen at their peak.

 Just a few weeks ago, I went shopping in a small Whole Foods in Santa Monica and noticed the frozen food was in coffin cases — just like Trader Joe's.
-So I asked Alison Boder, the head of the American Frozen Food Institute, why more grocery stores haven't followed that model.
+So I asked Alison Bodor, the head of the American Frozen Food Institute, why more grocery stores haven't followed that model.

-"Probably because freezer cases are a high-cost item," Boder said.
+"Probably because freezer cases are a high-cost item," Bodor said.
 She added it'll take real innovation by manufacturers and grocery stories to make frozen sales — well, hot.

-Note: A previous version of the Web story misspelled Alison Bodor's last name as Boder.